-The ratings structure of The
+The ratings structure of claims improved at all groups of banks in 2005, mostly at the foreign banks and the small banks.
 The good macroeconomic conditions (economic growth still high, falling inflation, and low interest rates) are reflected in the rating structures for the claims of all groups of banks.
 The proportion of A-rated claims increased, primarily on account of a decrease in the proportion of claims classified into one of the riskier ratings categories.
 The effects of competitive pressures can also be seen, as the small banks and foreign banks, which are gaining market share at the expense of the large banks, recorded a significantly larger increase in their proportion of A-rated claims than the large banks.
 Both groups recorded an increase of 2.2 percentage points, compared with 1.6 percentage points for the large banks.

-Balance sheet and off-balance-sheet claims are classified in accordance with national regulations.
+53 Balance sheet and off-balance-sheet claims are classified in accordance with national regulations.
 Securities and investments in capital are not classified.